 Upon completion of a procedures unit, the student is expected to transfer the cognitive information presented in the classroom to functional information to be used in the clinical setting.
 A laboratory demonstration is used to facilitate this transfer of information.
 Following the laboratory demonstration, the student will be expected to complete a minimum number of patient exams under direct supervision of a registered technologist.
 The minimum number will be specified further in this policy.
 After completing the examination on the patient, the student will present a Routine Patient Exam Sheet to the technologists.
 The technologist will verify the student's participation and make comments and suggestions as necessary.
 After the didactic test and the minimum number of patient exams have been satisfied, the student will then be able to challenge the final competency.
 It is the student's responsibility to gain sufficient clinical experience in those procedures presented in lab.
 The required minimum number of patient exams may be exceeded if the student feels he or she needs additional experience.
 Extensive performance of actual patient exams is encouraged and will facilitate a successful completion of the final competency evaluation.
 Successful completion is defined as a passing score of 89% or higher on any clinical competency evaluation.
 The number of phantom/simulation competencies may never exceed the number of successfully completed patient competencies.
 Only one student may perform a competency exam per patient.
 The student may perform multiple competency exams on a single patient.
-If the patient has multiple exams and the student is performing a competency exam, the student must complete the entire exam for that patient with the technologists present.
 Students must demonstrate competency following the departmental routine projections.
 Each term the student cannot perform greater than 50% of their competency examinations with the same technologist.
 If the student completes a competency exam on a patient with multiple exams, that student should go ahead and complete all exams on that patient.